 Bed Bug Infestations – How They Got In

-United Pest Solutions provides bed bug extermination and expert advice on how bed bugs got into your home in Seattle WA.Realizing you have a bed bug infestation is baffling, but it is becoming more common.
+United Pest Solutions provides bed bug extermination and expert advice on how bed bugs got into your home in Bellevue WA.Realizing you have a bed bug infestation is baffling, but it is becoming more common.
 While many people associate them with unclean conditions, bed bugs are highly mobile and can infest even the cleanest homes.
 Identifying the source may help you prevent re-infestation and alert others to a potential problem.

 Whether you picked up a “perfectly good-looking” couch from the curb or purchased a new outfit from a thrift store, second-hand goods are a notorious source of bed bugs.
 Mattresses are one of the most common culprits, but any upholstered furniture can be a carrier.

 Bed bug eggs can be impossible to see with the naked eye.
 Not seeing any telltale splotches does not mean your goods are clean.
 Avoid second-hand furniture unless you are positive it came from a clean home.
 Second-hand clothing should always be washed in hot water and dried immediately after it is brought home.